 The criteria are built around the concept of urban and non-urban areas.
-For urban coverage (defined as Census Metropolitan Area (CMA) by Statistics Canada) the Program has adopted a 30 minute drive radius.
-For non-urban coverage, the Program has adopted a 45 minute drive radius.
+For urban coverage (defined as Census Metropolitan Area (CMA) by Statistics Canada) the Program has adopted a 30-minute drive time.
+For non-urban coverage, the Program has adopted a 45-minute drive time.
 Collection sites used in this calculation will be shown on the depot locator on the EPRA website or reported in the Collection Event list reported annually to the province.